iomesh/docs/docs/volume-operations/expand-pv.md

         - ReadWriteOnce
       resources:
         requests:
-          storage: 20Gi # Enter a new value greater than the original value.
+          storage: 20Gi # The new value must be greater than the original one.
     ```

 3. Apply the modification.